Skip to main content

 Register core Cognite applications

-As an IdP administrator, you can consent for your entire organization to use the CDF portal application and other Cognite applications.
+As an IdP administrator, you can consent for your entire organization to use the CDF application and other Cognite applications.
 Users can sign in with their organizational identity without having to consent themselves.

 Set up groups to control access